care for postpartum mom

 The transition into motherhood places enormous demands on your body, brain, and nervous system.

 After birth, your body is recovering physically while hormones shift rapidly.
 At the same time, sleep deprivation makes emotional regulation much more difficult.
-You are also adjusting to a completely new identify and set of responsibilities.
+You are also adjusting to a completely new identity and set of responsibilities.

 Let’s make space for you in this season of motherhood